 Sometimes a purpose is large enough and prominent enough to withstand the passage of time.
 We may think of such a purpose as a mission — a driving force in our life – something about which we are passionate.

 There are two critical problems we may run into when it comes to purpose.
 The first occurs when we sacrifice our purpose to our feeling states.
 Instead of allowing ourselves to be guided by our purposes (large and small), we “go with our feelings.”
-Inevitably, this gets us into trouble.
-For example, it may be clear to us that we need to exercise in order to maintain a healthy mind and body.
-So we plan to get up early on Monday, Wednesday and Friday and take a 45 minute walk.
-But one morning we wake up and notice that we don’t really feel like walking.
-We’re a bit tired, and the weather isn’t quite as nice as it was on Monday, and we’re feeling very comfortable wrapped in our cozy down comforter.
+Though we plan to get up early on Monday, Wednesday and Friday and take a 45 minute walk, we may be swayed from that plan by feeling tired.
+Or by the great comfort we feel beneath our cozy covers.
 So we turn off the alarm and drift back into sleep while our sneakers wait patiently at the door wondering what happened to us.

 Will your life fall apart if you go with your feelings and go back to sleep just one time?
 Of course not.
-But if this becomes (or is) your dominant style, then you’ll eventually find yourself in trouble.
-You’ll fail to file your tax returns, eat too much sugar, have roller coaster relationships, lose credibility at work and find that important parts of your life are deteriorating while you are on safari searching for comfort, pleasure and other feeling states that . . . well . . . feel good.
+But if this becomes (or is) your dominant style, you may leave your purpose behind in exchange for easy and comfortable feelings in the moment.
+This might translate into neglecting your tax returns, eating too much sugar, having roller coaster relationships, or losing credibility at work.

 So the fundamental change we need is a shift from a feeling-centered approach to decisions to a purpose-centered approach.
 The question isn’t “what do I feel like doing?” but, rather, “what needs to be done?”
 All the time management systems in the world won’t really help us very much until we’ve developed the capacity to make decisions based on purpose rather than feelings.